 - Make sure each heading is unique.
 Do not use the same text for a Heading 3 (subsection) that you used for your Heading 1 at the start of the document.
 The same principle applies to file/item names.
 Make sure each file or item you create has a unique name.

 - For longer topics, include a table of contents that links to each section and "Back to top" links at the end of each section.

 - Include alternative text descriptions (alt text) for all graphics.
 Use double quotes (null) "" as the alt text if the object is a decorative element that does not add meaning.
 If the graphic is a link, begin the alt text with "Link to".
-The HTML Editor in Brightspace Learning Environment automatically prompts you to include alt text when you insert an image.
+The Brightspace Editor automatically prompts you to include alt text when you insert an image.

 - Include detailed captions below tables and graphs.
 These captions should explain what the objects convey, including important trends and statistics.
 This will help all learners interpret the objects.
 For tables, include a caption using the caption element that explains how the table is organized.
 Check that tables make sense when read from left to right.
 Screen readers have difficulty conveying information that reads from top to bottom.

 - Use the same text on-screen and in the alt text for links.
 Make sure the text describes the action that will occur.
 Never use text such as "Click Here" as the link.
 Screen reader users often use a list of links to quickly navigate actions on a page; this is not possible if links are not descriptive.

 - Include text alternatives of multimedia content, such as audio or video files.
 If you do not have the time to create a complete text alternative, include a descriptive label that summarizes the content.

 - Do not use blinking or flashing multimedia as it can cause seizures in individuals with photosensitivity.
 Use animation when it helps convey a concept and not to draw attention to an unchanging object.
 Use a combination of size, color, and prominence to draw attention to objects.